-Although the covering power of loose face powders was initially their most important feature, this became less so as twentieth century progressed.
-As women began to use specialist concealers, or cosmetics that acted as foundations, the need for very opaque powders diminished; other cosmetics formed a uniform undercoat over which powder was applied.
-This was not the case with all manufacturers, some of whom actually increased their opacity to match the effect of the newer cake make-ups and pressed cream powders that became common after the Second World War.
+Although the covering power of loose face powders was initially one of their most important features, this became less so as twentieth century progressed.
+As women began to use specialist concealers, or cosmetics that acted as foundations, the need for very opaque powders diminished; other cosmetics were used to form a uniform undercoat over which a relatively transparent powder was applied.
+Not all manufacturers followed this trend.
+Some of actually increased their opacity to match the effect of the newer cake make-ups and pressed cream powders that became common after the Second World War.

 This quality refers to the ability of a powder to absorb perspiration and oils.
-They were also used to absorb and carry the powder perfume.
+The ability of a powder to absorb oils was also used to hold the powder perfume.
 Ingredients used to carry out this function initially included substances such as kaolin, magnesium carbonate, starch and chalk (calcium carbonate) but others were added later.
 For example, fumed (pyrogenic) and colloidal silica appears to have been introduced into face powders in the 1930s.
 It became particularly popular with chemists when it was used to formulate ‘blotting’ powders aimed at teenagers (deNavarre, 1975).

 (parts by weight) Talc 68 Magnesium carbonate 2 Fumed silica 15 Kaolin 10 Titanium dioxide 10 Color and perfume q.s.

 The staying power of a face powder, its ability to stick to the skin, is referred to by cosmetic chemists as its adhesiveness.
-Lack of adhesion was a common problem of early face powders and many women resorted to using vanishing cream under the powder to help it stay in place, used a cold cream powder or a powder-cream
+Lack of adhesion was a common problem with early face powders and many women resorted to using a vanishing or cold cream under their powder to help it stay in place.

 Magnesium, zinc or aluminium stearates were commonly included to help powder stick.
-Zinc stearate was probably the most popular choice but magnesium stearate was preferred by some chemists as it was ‘fluffier’.
-The use of these compounds had there limits; if too much was used they could clog sieves making the powder difficult to sift (Silman, 1936).
+Zinc stearate was a popular choice but magnesium stearate was preferred by some chemists as it was ‘fluffier’.
+The use of these compounds had their limits; if too much was used they could clog machinery sieves making the powder difficult to sift (Silman, 1936).

-Proprietary powder bases introduced in the 1930s were often used to replace stearates.
+Proprietary powder bases introduced in the 1930s were used by many as a replacement for stearates.
 These bases included substances made from zinc and magnesium salts of fatty acids or zinc and magnesium salts of palmitic, stearic and myristic acids, all of which improved the ability of the powder to cling to the skin.
 As well as showing strong adhesive properties these proprietary powder bases also exhibited a much greater slip or spreading quality than some of the stearates they replaced.

 Slip is the property that enables a powder to be easily and smoothly applied without any feeling of drag.
 As a property slip is hard to define in any quantifiable fashion but like powder grittiness it can be felt with the fingers or on the face.
 While a number of ingredients can contribute to giving a powder slip – such as the kaolin, the stearates and starch – by far the most important substance is talc (magnesium silicate) which is why it made up to 50% or more of some face powders.
 It combines high spreadability (slip) with low translucency and low covering power and feels very smooth on the skin.

 Once a manufacturer has a suitable powder base, the two other components of the loose face powder – perfume and colour are mixed into it.
-This is not to say that each of the powder components can be treated separately; each can affect the other, requiring adjustments in the final formulation.
+This is not to say that each of the powder components can be treated separately; they can affect each other, requiring adjustments in the final formulation.

-Care had to be taken when selecting a perfume as the powder base could modify the perfume’s odour, making it smell musty and the scent could also discolour the powder.
+Care had to be taken when selecting a perfume as the powder base could modify the perfume’s odour, making it smell musty.
+In addition the scent could also discolour the powder and tends to darken it.
 Smaller firms could avoid such problems by purchasing their perfumes from specialist supply houses who dealt with such matters, while larger companies would compound their own scents, tailoring them for use across an entire range of cosmetics.

 The addition of a perfume to a powder would generally require the powder to be matured or aged for up to a month before it was packaged and sold.
 Depending on the manufacturing process, ageing could be done before or after the powder was made.
-If the perfume was mixed into a portion of the powder, e.g. the kaolin, it would be stored and matured before being incorporated into the rest of the powder mix; if it was sprayed on to the powder during the mixing process then the entire powder mixture would be matured.
+If the perfume was mixed into a portion of the powder, e.g. the kaolin, it would be stored and matured before being incorporated into the rest of the powder mix; if it was sprayed on to the powder during the mixing process then the entire powder mixture would be aged before it was packaged.